 5.5 - 6 years.

-$28,500 plus tuition, health insurance, and a $500 transition award for incoming students with expenses for starting graduate school.
+$30,000 (AY 2017-18) plus tuition, health insurance, and a $500 transition award for incoming students to help with fees/expenses for starting the graduate program.

 Some are in academia as professors, others are in the biotech industry or non-profit research institutions, and still others are in a wide variety of scientific positions.
 See the GMB Alumni page.

 47 GMB students graduating since 2007 have published 172 papers in high-level scientific journals such as Cell, Proceedings of the National Academy of Sciences, PLoS Genetics, Genome Research, Development, Immunity, Nature Neuroscience, Cancer Research, and Nature Cell Biology.